karhu12/grove_street/README.md

 After setting up SSL certificates and `.env.prod` file, you can build and run the project by running `docker-compose -f docker-compose.prod.yml up -d --build` command.

-Afterwards you need to manually run the command for migration, as production server does not do it on the entrypoint script.
+Afterwards you need to manually run the command for migration and collecting static files, as production server does not do it automatically.
-* Migrate database `docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --noinput`
+* Migrate database `docker-compose -f docker-compose.prod.yml exec web python manage.py migrate --no-input`
 * Collect static files `docker-compose -f docker-compose.prod.yml exec web python manage.py collectstatic --no-input --clear`

 These commands should be run when ever there is new migration files added to the version control or new static files.